 In the mackerel season the long fleet of nets was attached to a foot-line.
 A stout rope that ran the whole length of the train of nets, suspended below, and attached to them by short lengths of lighter rope.
 The foot-line was hauled by a capstan on deck, drawing in the train of nets with it.
 As built she was fitted with a hand-powered capstan.
 A device driven manually by two fly-wheels, with handles, working on a cross-head on the capstan.
 It is one of these that stands beneath the foot of the foresail in the above picture, though the fly-wheels have been un-shipped for convenience.

 While working out of Porthleven, she had frequently visited Newlyn, and Penzance, to take advantage of the better markets there, due to their proximity to the Great Western Railway.
 However, in July 1889 John Pasco sold the Emblem to Sam Deeble Tonkin, a Newlyn fisherman, and this became her home base for the next twenty-three years.

-She is not to be confused with the Hicks’ larger lugger of the same name working out of Mousehole – PZ.575.
+This Emblem is not to be confused with the Hicks’ larger lugger of the same name working out of Mousehole – PZ.575.
 Our Emblem is not known to have worked in the North Sea autumn herring fishery, but she did regularly engage on the autumn mackerel fishery on the coast of Ireland.
 The fortunes of the boats engaged in this fishery varied widely from year to year.
 In some years the boats fared well, earning a good living, but in others they met with total failure – not even covering their outfitting costs.
-After such a season, on November 23rd 1905 the Cornishman reported –

 ‘The lugger, Our Lizzie, Messrs.
 Richards and Worth, which returned last week from Kinsale, shot their mackerel nets out by the Wolf on Tuesday night, but secured only about 90 mackerel.